-- Don’t be tempted to order extra side dishes such as chips.
-Choose lots of salad or vegetables to fill up on.
-But go easy on creamy salad dressings; you can always ask for the dressing on the side.
+- Skip the fried sides - Don’t be tempted to order high fat side dishes such as fried chips.
+Choose lots of vegetable sides to fill up on instead.

 - It’s good to share - One dessert, 2 spoons?
 The fruitier the better!